naveenrs123/naveenrs123/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Naveen, an 4th Year undergraduate computer science student at UBC.
+I'm Naveen, a 4th Year undergraduate computer science student at UBC.

 - 🔭 I’m currently working on **preparing for coding interviews** and **jumping into the world of data science!**
 - 🌱 I’m currently learning about **various Python libraries and tools for NLP tasks** and brushing up on my algorithms and data structures.